tomeichlersmith/zen-zine/src/lib.typ

 ///
 /// -> content
 #let zine(
-  /// size of margin around each zine page
-  ///
-  /// The default value of 0.25in is chosen because that is a pretty
-  /// common minimum margin for printers.
-You could freely shrink this
-  /// margin however the printer may clip the outer edges of the zine
-  /// pages.
-  ///
-  /// The inner margins are _shared_ between pages so this is also
-  /// the inner distance between any two zine pages.
-  /// -> length
-  zine-page-margin: 0.25in,
   /// whether to draw the border of the zine pages in printer mode
   ///
   /// This border is sometimes helpful for seeing the placement of